CarolKogei/Concepts-of-molecular-biology/README.md

 ![DNA and its building blocks](https://www.ncbi.nlm.nih.gov/books/NBK26821/bin/ch4f3.jpg)
 >  **Nucleotides** are composed of a five-carbon sugar to which are attached one or more phosphate groups and a nitrogen-containing base.

+## Start and End Codons
+The genetic code is made up of codons or tripple bases, in total there are 64 codons arising from combination and permutations of the 4 chemical bases.
+Since the genetic code is degenerate such that, more than one codon can code for a single amino acids.Therefore 61 out of the available 64 are used to code for the 20 amino  acids hence the concept of **start and end cordons**.

 ## Difference between DNA and RNA
 1. The DNA has a double helix structure while RNA is characterised with only one strand.